 TIG welders are typically highly skilled artisans who require steady hands and concentration to produce high-quality, precise welds.
 They need to be familiar with various tungsten electrodes and how to prepare them for different metals and thicknesses.

-This refined information should provide a more formal and informative view of the welding processes for your intended audience.
+This refined information should provide a more formal and informative view of the welding methods or processes for your intended audience.
 Each section outlines the process, its applications, and the worker profile, providing a clear and comprehensive understanding of each method.

-A TIG welder in Australia earns, on average, about $39.91 per hour, with yearly salaries ranging from $63,131 for entry-level positions to $87,750 for experienced workers.
-The average annual salary for TIG Welder jobs ranges from $60,000 to $70,000.
+A TIG welder in Australia earns, on average, about $41.79 per hour, with yearly salaries ranging from $75,000 for entry-level positions to $97,888 for experienced workers.
+The average annual salary for TIG Welder jobs in Australia is $81,500 per year.

 3. Shielded Metal Arc Welding (SMAW)